-Much as economic analysts had expected, the Federal Reserve announced at the close of its two-day meeting on Wednesday that it was raising the target federal funds rate by a quarter of a percentage point to between 0.5% and 0.75%, marking the first time the Fed has raised rates since December 2015 and only the second time in a decade.
-The Fed also indicated it expects to make more rate hikes in 2017.
+Much as economic analysts had expected, the Federal Reserve announced that it was raising the target federal funds rate by a quarter of a percentage point to between 1.75% and 2%, and indicated it expects to make more rate hikes in 2018.

 The federal funds rate is a benchmark interest rate that determines how much it costs for financial institutions to lend to one another.
 When the rate rises, so does the cost of borrowing for banks.
 They may in turn pass their higher costs to consumers in the form of increased interest rates on credit cards, auto loans, mortgages and other types of financial products.

 So why would the Fed raise rates?
-In a nutshell, it means that the country’s central bank sees signs of a strengthening economy.
+In a nutshell, it means that the country’s central bank believes the economy is strengthening.
 When times are tougher, the Fed lowers the rate in order to make it easier for consumers and businesses to borrow and spend, thus pumping more money into the economy (which is why the Fed kept rates near zero during the recession).
 But when the economy shows improvement, the Fed may choose to raise rates in order to keep inflation in check.

 There’s a lot more economic theory involved in understanding the impact of Fed rate hikes, but what you’re probably most interested in is the effect on your personal finances.
 If you’re concerned about what the Fed’s announcement could mean for you, here are a couple things to keep in mind.

 Remember that even with a rate hike, interest rates are still historically very low.
 Case in point: Back in December 2006, before the height of the recession, the federal funds rate was above 5%.
 Back in the mid-to-late 80s, it hovered closer to 10% and in the early 80s, it was in the teens.